metabase/metabase/docs/developers-guide/driver-changelog.md

 ---

 # Driver Interface Changelog

 ## Metabase 0.50.0
 - The multimethod `metabase.driver.sql-jdbc.sync.interface/get-tables` has been added.
+The default implement of this will call the DatabaseMetadata.getTables method.
+This method will be used to fetch additional table metadata in a single DB call.

 - The multimethod `metabase.driver/describe-table-fks` has been deprecated in favor of `metabase.driver/describe-fks`.
   `metabase.driver/describe-table-fks` will be removed in 0.53.0.